 In 1909, Motocross was first raced in the UK.
 It is a summer sport usually organized in May.
 Motocross is often called MX and is always played outdoors.

-Motocross is actually what people imagine while thinking about dirt bike racing – high speed, many jumps and obstacles, tight turns, a track full of natural and simulated terrain.
+Motocross is actually what people imagine while thinking about dirt bike racing – high speed, many jumps and obstacles, tight turns, and a track full of natural and simulated terrain.
 The route is longer, wider, and more extensive.
 Motocross tracks are specially designed to examine the ability of the rider.

 There are two races in this form of racing called motos.
 One is called Professional motos, which lasts for 30 minutes with two laps long.
 Another one is Amateur motos which last for 12 to 20 minutes.